-- The Diploma in Grade R Teaching consists of six Work-integrated Learning (WIL) modules over the three years. - Students will complete one WIL module per semester, where each WIL module carries 8 credits. - These modules aim to equip students with the necessary pedagogical knowledge that will enable them to integrate and apply the knowledge they encounter in their academic modules with the authentic experience they gain during WIL in a school. - Each module also includes portfolio assignments to afford students the opportunity of demonstrating their ability to apply theoretical knowledge in a practical context. - The modules aim to integrate the two types of practical learning, namely learning from practice and learning in practice. - The WIL modules focus on learning from practice by guiding students in the implementation of competency-based teaching activities. - Students will need to implement such activities during the six-week compulsory practicum period per year and provide proof of applied competence in the form of a work-integrated portfolio. - Students are already practising Grade R teachers, and during Year 1 and Year 2, students will identify 15 days for WIL during each semester.
+- Students will complete one WIL module per semester, where each WIL module carries 8 credits. - These modules aim to equip students with the necessary pedagogical knowledge that will enable them to integrate and apply the knowledge they encounter in their academic modules with the authentic experience they gain during WIL in a school. - Each module also includes portfolio assignments to afford students the opportunity of demonstrating their ability to apply theoretical knowledge in a practical context. - The modules aim to integrate the two types of practical learning, namely learning from practice and learning in practice. - The WIL modules focus on learning from practice by guiding students in the implementation of competency-based teaching activities. - Students will need to implement such activities during the six-week compulsory practicum period per year and provide proof of applied competence in the form of a work-integrated portfolio. - Students are already practising Grade R teachers, and during Year 1 and Year 2, students will identify 15 days for WIL during each semester.
 This timeslot should be arranged in collaboration with the school principal and the support teacher, who will act as a mentor during this time.
-In Year 3, students are assessed through a formal WIL assessment by an accredited assessor or NWU lecturer during a specific timeslot, as indicated in the information booklet for each semester. - It is the responsibility of the enrolled students, who are practising ECD teachers, but who need to implement WIL at another, more suitable venue (e.g. a school with Gr R or with an EMIS number), to obtain permission from a school in their area that will be prepared to host them for WIL. - Students should also arrange with the school principal for the most suitable time to visit the school for WIL.
+In Year 3, students are assessed through a formal WIL assessment by an accredited assessor or NWU lecturer during a specific timeslot, as indicated in the information booklet for each semester. - It is the responsibility of the enrolled students, who are practising ECD teachers, but who need to implement WIL at another, more suitable venue (e.g. a school with Gr R or with an EMIS number), to obtain permission from a school in their area that will be prepared

-• Students need to include the completed and signed PR 02 E Form with the application.
-This form needs to be resubmitted each time there is a change of school where a student implements WIL.
+- to host them for WIL.
+Students should also arrange with the school principal for the most suitable time to visit the school for WIL. - Students need to include the completed and signed PR 02 E Form with the application.
+This form needs to be resubmitted each time there is a change of school where a student implements WIL or a change in Mentor.

-EDU.3.2 LIST OF ALL MODULES FOR THE DIPLOMA IN GRADE R TEACHING
+EDU.3.2 LIST OF ALL MODULES